 2WD car are generally cheaper to buy and to run as they have less moving parts and are slightly less hard on tyres.
 They are also less complicated so probably better suited to beginners.

 There are some very inexpensive models out there which sound great on paper to the beginner but turn out to be a false economy when you come to race them as they are either totally uncompetitive (so you either give up or buy another car) or parts are not easily available and no one else has one at the club, so you can’t get any help on set up or repairs.
 It really is worth buying one of the mainstream models for your first car.
-Plenty of choices from Schumacher, Yokomo, Durango, Kyosho, Associated, Team Magic, Losi to name but a few.
+Plenty of choices from Schumacher, Yokomo, HB, Kyosho, Associated, Tekno, Losi to name but a few.

 Buying a car which is popular at the club will help a lot when you need some help.